findelabs/tackd/README.md

 }
 ```

+The note can then be accessed by any individual with the full url in the return body.

 The sender's content-type header will be included in the response to any retriever.
 Expire time in seconds may be overridden with the query `?expires={{ seconds }}`, and max number of reads with `?reads={{ retrievals }}`.